 Changing the subject.
 Lynnie at Keeping up with the Jones will be glad to hear that I have made time to crack on with her little bunny.

 He looks a little worried in this picture.
 Maybe it's the thought of travelling all those miles to Australia.

 I do hope you are happy with him Lynnie?

 I thoroughly enjoyed embroidering him for you.
 Maybe it had something to do with sitting in the garden in the sunshine while I sewed.

 Love Fi x

 P.S.
 We might have to go for a walk next time, as I have at least two sets of photos waiting to show you.
-One is a walk in search of wild garlic and takes in a pretty local waterfall and the other is a steady climb at Sedbusk with fantastic views over Wensleydale.
+One is a walk in search of wild garlic and takes in a pretty local waterfall and the other is a steady climb with fantastic views over Wensleydale.